odinuv/web/en/apv/slides/html/slides.md

 - **Web page is not paper**.
     - Web page must adapt to (almost) infinite number of window sizes.
     - Leads to **Responsive design**.
-    - Requires good page layout in HTML as well.
+    - Requires a good page layout in HTML as well.

 </section>